AjowoTeam/ajowoteam.antonijowsa.xyz/readme.md

-# ajowoteam.xyz
+# ajowoteam.com
-Website for the AjowoTeam website.
+Website for AjowoTeam.